baijanathTharu/baijanstack/packages/express-auth/README.md

 ### POST /send-otp

-This route is used to get an OTP for email verification and changing password.
+This route is used to get an OTP for verification. [otplib](https://www.npmjs.com/package/otplib) is used to generate the OTP.

 > Request Body must have email property: